Music education blends the history, theory and practice of instrumental and vocal performance to enrich lives through musical experiences.

 Less debt than the national average for college grads

-Kean's Music Conservatory programs are accredited by the National Association of Schools of Music (NASM), founded in 1924, to:
+Kean's music programs are accredited by the National Association of Schools of Music (NASM), founded in 1924, to:

 - Advance the course of music in American life and especially in higher education